Qualifying Medical Conditions for Long Term Disability (LTD) Benefits

 Mental Health & Psychological Illnesses (PTSD, Anxiety, Depression, Schizophrenia, Bipolar Disorder)

 Suffering from a mental illness can often impact your ability to perform activities of daily living.
 Fortunately, most mental health and psychological illnesses can be managed so long as you are provided adequate treatment and support.
-For instance, long-term disability benefits, which aid those who are suffering from mental health and psychological illnesses by covering a portion of their monthly salary.
-That is as long as their mental illness impedes their ability to perform the regular duties of their job for an extended period of time.
+For instance, long-term disability benefits, aid those who are suffering from mental health and psychological illnesses by covering a portion of their monthly salary.
+That is as long as their mental illness impedes their ability to perform the regular duties of their job for an extended period.

 Some of the most common mental health conditions covered under LTD are as follows: